fictionco/fiction/@docs/advanced/working-with-posts/index.md

 #### Returned Meta Information

 Post index queries return meta information about the query and results.
-This is useful for displaying pagination, taxonomy, links and info to the user.
+This is useful for displaying pagination, taxonomy, links, and info to the user.

 ```json
 {